Exploration of Parameter Spaces Assisted by Machine Learning: Machine Learning Assisted Parameter Space Finding

-On an important note, the danger of overtraining is avoided, in every iteration, by comparing with the true calculation and correcting regions where the ML model is giving wrong advise.
-For the regressor, since we focused mostly on training inside the region of interest, this means that there is a chance of larger error in predictions outside this region.
+It is entirely possible that during training the model specializes in the training set and gives inaccurate predictions when presented with new points.
+However, in our approach this overtraining is avoided, in every iteration, by comparing with the results from the true calculation and correcting regions where the ML model is giving wrong advise.
+For the regressor, since we focused mostly on training with points in regions of large importance, there is a chance of larger error in predictions outside this region.
 Obviously, the expectation is that the process outlined above keeps this error under control to avoid missing relevant regions.
 The case of the classifier is different.
 Since here we deal with a calculation that decides whether or not a point is in the target region, the trained model responds with how confident it is that a new point belongs inside or outside.
 Therefore, we require the model to accumulate enough confidence to give certain enough predictions for both classes.

 In Fig.~\ref{fig:charts} we show flowcharts of the iterative process followed for both the ML regressor (left) and the ML classifier (right).
 Both of them start with an initial $0^\text{th}$ training step and proceed to the first prediction step inside the iterative steps.
 The green arrows indicate the places where sets of random parameters have to be inserted and orange arrows indicate the steps where points are accumulated in the sampled parameter space pool.